-Leading engineering teams for new managers (crash course)
+Leading engineering teams for new managers (intensive)

-Become an effective engineering manager.
+Become an effective engineering leader

 There are no formal leadership training and people skills when you embark on becoming a software engineer.
 Yet almost every job post for software engineers will not only ask you to have extensive knowledge of how to build complex software systems but will also require you to have strong interpersonal skills to effectively communicate with the customer and other team members.
 At a senior level, these skills are necessary to lead healthy and successful teams that are primed for growth.